ajayprashar/screencolor/README.md

 # screencolor
 Learning Powershell in a fun way.
-YEAH BABY!
+YEAH AJay